websanova/larapost/README.md

 > php artisan migrate:rollback
 ~~~

-If it needs to be run as part of the regular `php artisan migrate` use the `vendor:publish` command.
+If it needs to be run as part of the regular `php artisan migrate` use the `larablog:publish` shortcut.

 ~~~
 > php artisan larablog:publish --tag=migrations